-· Approval of Amendment to our Long-Term Equity Incentive Plan
+· Approval of our Amended and Restated Long-Term Incentive Plan

-With respect to approval of an amendment to our long-term equity incentive plan, your broker is not entitled to vote your shares on this matter if your broker does not receive instructions from you.
+With respect to the approval of our amended and restated long-term incentive plan, your broker is not entitled to vote your shares on this matter if your broker does not receive instructions from you.
 Broker non-votes will be counted neither for nor against this matter.

-Approval of Compensation of our Named Executive Officers
+· Approval of Compensation of our Named Executive Officers